 March 9-10, 2012 Annual Winter Trip: (13 Photos)

-13. I think this years Annual Winter Cabin Trip officially takes the cake as being the shortest one on record, as well as a month late.
-On Wednesday directly before our trip, our winter's snow drought was finally broken with a 20cm storm burying the city in white fluffy greatness!
+13. I think this years Annual Winter Cabin Trip officially takes the cake as being the shortest one on record in addition to being a month late.
+Warm weather and rain cancelled our mid February trip.
+Wednesday directly before our current trip our snow drought was finally broken with a fresh 20cm snowstorm burying the city in fluffy white greatness!

-7. That night we had an awesome BBW for supper followed by a bon fire in the new fire pit, you know its a good fire when the RCMP show up to see if the cabin is on fire!
+7. That night we had an awesome barbeque for supper followed by a bon fire in the new fire pit behind the cabin, you know it's a great fire when the RCMP show up to see if the cabin is on fire!
 They were good natured and wished us a good night.
 High winds prevailed overnight which did a lot of damage to the ice.
-A lot of cracks & holes opened up and the already thin ice got thinner.
+A lot of cracks & holes opened up and the already thin ice got measurably thinner.

-6. We did have a dusting of snow, so we did manage to do a very small amount of riding after checking the ice with an auger.
+6. Sunday morning we had a dusting of snow so we managed to do a very small amount of riding after re-checking the pond with our ice auger.

-5. Unfortunately, Sooley's pond was the only one barely fit to ride on, all the gullies were completely opened up!
+5. Sooley's pond was the only one we were (barely) able to ride on, all the other gullies were now open water!

 4.

-3. We managed to do some water skimming and made a stupid and delicate run up the pole line finding patches of snow here and there to get across on.
+3. We managed to do a little water skimming and made an unnecessary and delicate run up the pole line finding patches of snow here and there to scoot across on.

-1. I have to say the new sled works very well.
-Its so much more comfortable then my old sled, and the power is awesome.
+1. The new sled works very well.
+It's such a huge leap forward from Project Renegade, which I truly enjoyed, the REV is so much more comfortable, powerful and capable.
 Skimming water on this sled is a dream, I can literally stop on the edge of the ice and start out building up speed, even lifting the skis all the way across the water!

 At the end of the day, I did manage to pop the motor in my sled.
-I expected it, as it has 6500km on it and had a noise when I bought it, which was reflected in the purchase price.
-I plan to have Drive Line in the Goulds rebuild it with premium parts, so next year I will have a reliable awesome sled to ride.
+I expected it, as it has 6500km on it and had a rattle when I bought it which was reflected in the purchase price.
+I plan to have Drive Line in the Goulds rebuild it with premium parts, so next year I will have a reliable & awesome sled to ride.

-With my machine broken, and the weather getting worse, we decided to have a BBQ and head home Saturday evening rather then stay up the rest of the weekend.
-It was a short trip, but still a great trip!
+With my machine broken, and the weather getting worse, we decided to have a Barbeque supper and head home Sunday evening rather then stay up until Monday as originally planned.
+A short trip but we certainly made the best of it.

 Cheers, MIKE